Create

 As you see, the MD5 hash of a string with salt using Python is as simple as this code.

-In case you are looking to create MD5 hash of a file or a blob check out this article.
+In case you are looking to create MD5 hash of a file or a blob check out the article.

 NOTE : Please do not use this to hash passwords and store it in your databases, prefer SHA-256 or SHA-512 or other superior cryptographic hash functions for the same.